 When you install SwiftKey, you might have seen a message asking you to enable Allow Full Access so as to use SwiftKey.
 Apple, on the other hand, warns you that allowing full access will enable the developer to record what you type.

 It’s enough to get paranoid about information security which explains why a lot of people are talking about, complaining about the ambiguity or the apparent lack of security.
 I am no expert but from what I’ve read, seen, worked with, here’s my “two cents.”

 Passwords, Credit-card Info in Forms Still Secure

-Even if you have a third-party keypad enabled (and set as default), your iPhone/iPad will switch to Apple’s stock/default keypad when you are entering information into a designated password/credit-card field.
+Even if you have a third-party keypad enabled (Change the Keyboard), your iPhone/iPad will switch to Apple’s stock/default keypad when you are entering information into a designated password/credit-card field.
 If the text-field is designated for sensitive information (like pass), iOS 8 automatically switches to the stock keypad.

 I have tried three different scenarios and in all, this works flawlessly.